Skip to main content

 • You will see how a stressful workday raises your baseline glucose, even when you are fasting.

 Once you internalize these lessons, you can take the sensor off.
-You will have graduated with the agency to navigate your environment with clear data, not guesswork.
+You will have graduated, ready to navigate daily life with clear data instead of guesswork.

 Actionable Steps in Philly